MetaMask/metamask-docs/services/how-to/avoid-rate-limiting.md

 - **Cache Ethereum data locally.** Barring rare deep reorganizations of the chain, blocks more than a couple of blocks below the head of the chain can be cached indefinitely.
 Ask for the data once then keep it locally.
-- **Limit RPCs at dapp startup.** Likewise, limit the number of RPCs your dapp calls at startup.
+- **Limit RPC requests at dapp startup.** Likewise, limit the number of RPC methods your dapp calls at startup.
 Only request data as the user accesses that portion of the dapp, and cache anything from older blocks for next time.
-- **Don't poll Infura in a tight loop.** New blocks come roughly every 15 seconds, so requesting new data at a faster rate often doesn't make sense.
+- **Don't poll Infura in a tight loop.** New blocks come approximately every 15 seconds, so requesting new data at a faster rate often doesn't make sense.
 Consider using `eth_subscribe` to be notified when new blocks are available.